 Under the Individual with Disabilities Education Act (IDEA), the qualifying disabilities are: autism, visual impairment, hearing impairment, intellectual impairment, orthopedic impairment, emotional disability, specific learning disability, speech/language impairment, traumatic brain injury, developmental delay, multiple disabilities, deafness, deaf-blindness, and other health impairment.
 To qualify for services under IDEA, a qualifying disability must adversely impact the student's educational progress and require specially designed instruction.
 It is important to note that not all students with a disability will be eligible for special education services.

 Students between the ages of 3-5 years old who reside within school district boundaries may participate in a developmental screening through Geneva's Early Learning Program.
 This screening will determine if the child is meeting developmental milestones in the areas of speech and language, academic readiness, social emotional readiness, and motor skills.

-If difficulties are detected from the screening, an evaluation may be initiated in order to identify possible special education eligibility.
-To schedule a developmental screening, please contact the Geneva Early Learning Program at 630.444.8700 or visit their website
+If difficulties are detected from the screening, an evaluation may be initiated, with parental consent, in order to identify possible special education eligibility.
+To schedule a developmental screening, please contact the Geneva Early Learning Program at 630-444-8700 or visit their website

 for more information.